 - Place the onion slices in a large bowl and stir in the salt.
 Leave to sit for 10 minutes.

-- Next, stir in the flour, pepper, chilli, the remaining 50ml of the oil and both kinds of tomato paste.
+- Next, stir in the pepper, chilli, the remaining 50ml of the oil and both kinds of tomato paste.

 - Scatter the onions over the squash and roast for 40 minutes.
-The squash should be tender and the onions browned.
+The squash should be tender and the onions brown.
 If you’re using courgettes, they may take less time – about 30 minutes.

 - Remove from the oven, allow to cool a little and, if you’re using it, crumble the feta over before serving.